Cary Memorial Library Board of Trustees Bylaws

 This organization shall be called the Cary Memorial Library Board of Trustees.

 The power of the Trustees was defined by a Town Meeting in 1917 when it was voted that “the Trustees of the Cary Memorial Library shall have full and complete charge of the Library, its employees and all matters of every name and nature pertaining in any way to the care, operation and management of said Library, including the building in which the Library is established... "

 The Cary Memorial Library Board of Trustees shall also be governed by the laws and regulations of the Commonwealth of Massachusetts and by these bylaws.

 Article II: Membership

-In accordance with the provisions of the 1868 gift of Maria Hastings Cary establishing a public library in Lexington, the Board of Trustees of Cary Memorial Library consists of the members of the Board of Selectmen, the School Committee, and the “settled” clergy.
+In accordance with the provisions of the 1868 gift of Maria Hastings Cary establishing a public library in Lexington, the Board of Trustees of Cary Memorial Library consists of the members of the Select Board, the School Committee, and the “settled” clergy.

 Article III: Executive Board (formerly referred to as the Executive Committee)

 The Executive Board, established in 1951, shall have full power to act in all matters for the Board of Trustees between the meetings of the full Board of Trustees, but action inconsistent with expressed policies or recorded votes of the Board of Trustees may not be taken.

 - Section 1 The Executive Board shall consist of 5 current members of the Board of Trustees including the Chair and Vice Chair of the Board of Trustees.

 - Section 2 The Select Board, School Committee, and the Clergy Association shall each have at least one representative on the Executive Board, and no more than two representatives per affiliation.